bcugurlu/cmpe150-ps/PS2/PS2_Questions.md

 The current account balance must be displayed after withdrawal and deposit operations.

-If the PIN is incorrect, the withdrawal request is higher than the limit and there is not enough money to deposit; then the user must be logged off.
+If the PIN is incorrect or the withdrawal request is higher than the limit, then the user must be logged off.

 **Q4) Sum of odd numbers**